Call us Now: 020 3004 6630

 Manage corners with notches

-As you get to corners, cut notches in the vinyl with scissors so that the vinyl lays flat on the floor with the excess sitting vertically up the wall.
+As you get to corners, cut notches in the sheet vinyl flooring with scissors so that the vinyl lays flat on the floor with the excess sitting vertically up the wall.

 For curves, you may need to create several notches to ensure it lays flat on the floor.